 LLT uses the Open Fabrics Enterprise Distribution (OFED) layer and the drivers on the operating system to communicate with the hardware.
 LLT over RDMA allows applications running on one node to directly access the memory of an application running on another node over an RDMA-enabled network.
-While over a non-RDMA network.
-LLT clients have to create intermediate data copies to complete the read or write operation on the application.
-RDMA network brings low latency, higher throughput, and minimized CPU host usage, and boosts application performance.
-LLT and GAB clients CFS and CVM can use LLT over RDMA.
+While over a non-RDMA network, LLT clients have to create intermediate data copies to complete the read or write operation on the application.
+The RDMA network brings low latency, higher throughput, and minimized CPU host usage, and boosts application performance.